Telexine/Docker-CI/README.md

 # Docker-CI
-Docker CI is CI that  use  docker to automatic testing code, service using container envirolment and web interface to use and monitorize test result
+Docker CI is CI that  use  docker to automatic testing code, service using container envirolment and web interface to use and monitorize gc test result